Aaron-Bopp/TIM/40_Evergreens/Farming outcompeted foraging by allowing for higher populations.md

 > ![[books_Sapiens#^297301079]]

-As early humans transitioned from [[human foraging]] to [[farming]], their overall quality of life went down not up.
+As early humans transitioned from [[foraging]] to [[farming]], their overall quality of life went down not up.
 Plague's of infectious [[disease]] and starvation were unheard of in foraging times, partially because [[Foraging kept populations down]] and because [[Foraging allowed for a diverse diet]], but mainly because their were never enough people around for their deaths to classify as a plague.

 In reality farming lead to a variety of problems.
 Injuries were common as the human body was not adapted to a life of tilling fields and hauling chaff.
 ^[[[books_Sapiens#^297301075]]]